roybenenosh/complaints-service/README.md

 All the required details are default except: password: admin; database: intuit.<br/>
 If you are using IntelliJ IDEA, it is recommended connecting to the data source for more comfortable interface.

-Enable UUID ossp extension to create a table with UUID column yum install -y postgresql14 postgres=# create extension "uuid-ossp" ;
+Enable UUID ossp extension to create a table with UUID column<br/>
+yum install -y postgresql14<br/>
+postgres=# create extension "uuid-ossp" ;

 After connecting to db, create a complaint table with the command: